rdkcentral/mock-firebolt/README.md

 Navigate to the directory under browser-extensions which contains a manifest.json file and click "Select"
 ```

-Now you can add `@firebolt-js/sdk` in your app's `package.json` file, import `@firebolt-js/sdk` in your code, and make calls using the Firebolt core SDK (or use the manage and/or discovery SDKs too).
+Now you can add `@firebolt-js/sdk` in your app's `package.json` file, import `@firebolt-js/sdk` in your code, and make calls using the Firebolt core SDK (or use the discovery SDK too).
 If you pass the appropriate query string parameter(s) (see [docs/UsageWithinApps.md](./docs/UsageWithinApps.md)), these SDK calls will get sent to the Mock Firebolt server and it will reply as you configure it to do so.

 See the section "Important Dependency Notes" above for details about which versions of `@firebolt-js/sdk` (and other SDKs) support Mock Firebolt.